Liavse/Google_trends_de_proj/README.md

 f'sudo -u ubuntu /usr/bin/python3 /tmp/pycharm_project_155/main.py --file_name {key}'
 **When the lambda invokes you can see the logs in CloudWatch under Logs Group in "s3_spark_trigger".
 The script operation you can see on AWS Systems Manager -> Documents -> AWS-RunShellScript -> Run commands.**
-The python script runs Spark DataFrame that reads the specific file from S3 prefix.
+The python script runs Spark DataFrame that reads the specific Json file from S3 prefix.
-Spark writes to S3 prefix, partitioned by location_name (country) and also to Kafka topic (kafka-df_spark_ss).
+Spark writes to S3 prefix as a parquet, partitioned by location_name (country) and also to Kafka topic (kafka-df_spark_ss).

 ## Kafka
 Spark DF writes to Kafka to 'kafka-df_spark_ss' topic.